reframe-hpc/reframe/docs/tutorial_tips_tricks.rst

 Retrying and Rerunning Tests
 ----------------------------

-If you are running ReFrame regularly as part of a continuous testing procedure you might not want to generate it alerts for transient failures.
+If you are running ReFrame regularly as part of a continuous testing procedure you might not want it to generate alerts for transient failures.
 If a ReFrame test fails, you might want to retry a couple of times before marking it as a failure.
 You can achieve this with the :option:`--max-retries`.
 ReFrame will then retry the failing test cases a maximum number of times before reporting them as actual failures.
-The failed test cases will not retried immediately after they have failed, but rather at the end of the run session.
+The failed test cases will not be retried immediately after they have failed, but rather at the end of the run session.
 This is done to give more chances of success in case the failures have been transient.

 Another interesting feature introduced in ReFrame 3.4 is the ability to restore a previous test session.